 The following is a detailed discussion of the prerequisites for every installation of the Chef Infra Server.
 See Install Chef Infra Server </install_server.html> for installation instructions.

-The following table lists the Foundational platforms for the Chef server:
+The following table lists the commercially-supported platforms and versions for the Chef Infra Server:

 The following platforms are not tested by Chef Software:

 - Any Linux or UNIX distribution that is not listed as a Foundational platform.

 - 32-bit architectures

 Read the guidance around capacity planning for information about how to choose the right topology for the Chef Infra Server.